Updated: November 1, 2013

 If you recover an item by using Item-level recovery, it will be recovered in an unoptimized state.

 If you recover the entire deduplicated volume, the recovery will be optimized.
 If you recover only selected files and folders, , the recovery will not be optimized.

-You cannot recover a deduplicated volume to a computer that does not have the Windows Server 8 operating system.
+You cannot recover a deduplicated volume to a computer that does not have the Windows Server 8 and later operating systems.

 Other ResourcesInstall and Configure Data Deduplication